-To see what walks are currently planned, please see our schedule page.
-We are also pleased to offer bespoke walks to meet your specific needs, for example a team-building/social activity for your organisation, or a special occasion.
+Below we give a few examples of the tours that we offer.
+We are also pleased to design bespoke walks to meet your specific needs, for example a team-building/social activity for your organisation, or a special family occasion.
 Please contact us to discuss your needs.

 mail to email@example.com